compcommlab/inseratenaffaere/README.md

 # Inseratenaffäre

-Replication Materials for DID Analyis
+Replication Materials for DID Analyis in the manuscript *The Austrian Political Advertisement Scandal: Searching for Patterns of “Journalism for Sale”*

-# Todos

-- Rename all files / output so it matches the figure names in the submission

 # Datasets